takacsmark/flask-sql-ci-docker/README.md

 make dev-up
 ```

 You can access the application on `localhost:5000`.

 _Please note that you need to initialize the database to make your application work._You can achive this executing the following steps:

 * Identify your application's Docker container with `docker ps`.
-* Open an interactive shell in the container with `docker exec -ti <container_id> /bin/ash.
+* Open an interactive shell in the container with `docker exec -ti <container_id> /bin/ash`.
 * Initialize the db with `flask db init && flask db migrate && flask db upgrade`.

-You can read more about this in the (sloria repo)[https://github.com/sloria/cookiecutter-flask/tree/master/%7B%7Bcookiecutter.app_name%7D%7D].
+You can read more about this in the [sloria repo](https://github.com/sloria/cookiecutter-flask/tree/master/%7B%7Bcookiecutter.app_name%7D%7D).

 Follow the logs.